funkshelper/fo-realz-woodcoin/README.md

 Woodcoin a la "therealbitcoin".
 This is a fork of the reference node project found here: (therealbitcoin.org , thebitcoin.foundation).

 This is a retro version of Woodcoin.
 Command line only.
+Recommended for experts only.
 It syncs far slower than more common wallet versions.

 This thing also builds statically with buildroot/musl toolchain as described in therealbitcoin and related documentation.
+Staticly linked executable is here with signature.

 This is a hardened war-ready full node and wallet for woodcoin, for post-apocalypse and heavy battlefield use.